 But if leaks are unpredictable, what’s a landlord to do?

 When it comes to leaks, prevention is key.
-Stopping leaks before they start is the only way to prevent water damage, save on costs, and reduce insurance claims.
+Stopping leaks before they start is the only way to prevent water damage, save on costs, conserve water and reduce insurance claims.

 “But wait a minute”, you’re thinking.
 “Didn’t you just say that leaks are unpredictable?
 If they’re unpredictable, how can I prevent them?”